Freelancing from Vietnam — the visa reality and how to get paid

 You become a Vietnamese tax resident if you spend 183+ days in any 12-month period in Vietnam or have a registered permanent residence here.
 As a resident your worldwide income is potentially taxable at 5–35% PIT brackets.
 See the tax residency page and our PIT deep dive for what this looks like in practice.

-When to switch from freelancing to an LLC
+When to switch from freelancing to a Vietnamese LLC

 Set up a Vietnamese LLC if any of these apply: